mesosphere/dcos-commons/frameworks/kafka/docs/managing.md

 ## Extend the Kill Grace Period

-Increase the `brokers.kill_grace_period` value via the DC/OS CLI, i.e.,  to `60`
-seconds.
-This example assumes that the Kafka service instance is named `kafka`.
+When performing a requested restart or replace of a running broker, the Kafka service will wait a default of `30` seconds for a broker to exit, before killing the process.
+This grace period may be customized via the `brokers.kill_grace_period` setting.
+In this example we will use the DC/OS CLI to increase the grace period delay to `60` seconds.
+This example assumes that the Kafka service instance is named `{{ page.serviceName }}`.

 During the configuration update, each of the Kafka broker tasks are restarted.
 During the shutdown portion of the task restart, the previous configuration value for `brokers.kill_grace_period` is in effect.
 Following the shutdown, each broker task is launched with the new effective configuration value.
-Take care to monitor the amount of time Kafka brokers take to cleanly shutdown.
-Find the relevant log entries in the [Configure](configure.md) section.
+Take care to monitor the amount of time Kafka brokers take to cleanly shut down by observing their logs.

-Create an options file `kafka-options.json` with the following content:
+Create an options file `kafka-options.json` with the following content.
+If you have other customized settings for your Kafka service, those settings must also be included here:

 ```json
 {